fagga/transmission-remote-cli/README.md

 You can write this (and other) stuff into a configuration file:
 `$ transmission-remote-cli.py johndoe:secretbirthday@homeserver:1234 --create-config`

-No configuration file is created automatically, you have to do it somehow.
+No configuration file is created automatically, you have to do this somehow.
 However, if the file exists, it is re-written when trcli exits to remember some settings.
-This means you shouldn't have trcli running when editing it.
+This means you shouldn't have trcli running when editing your configuration file.

 If you don't like the default configuration file path ~/.config/transmission-remote-cli/settings.cfg, change it: